-ExpERT is designed to train education scientists in conducting randomized field experiments of theory-based interventions and approaches to enhance student learning in educational settings.
-ExpERT involves formal coursework in statistics, measurement, and design, as well as courses in educational policies and practices, instruction, and learning.
-ExpERT provides opportunities to design, execute, and analyze results of field experiments; teach at the undergraduate level, complete internships; and summer workshops, a distinguished seminar series, and conferences.
-ExpERT Fellows can obtain Ph.D. degrees in Psychology and Human Development, Special Education, Education Policy/Leadership, and Teaching and Learning.
+ExpERT was designed to train education scientists in conducting randomized field experiments of theory-based interventions and approaches to enhance student learning in educational settings.
+ExpERT involved formal coursework in statistics, measurement, and design, as well as courses in educational policies and practices, instruction, and learning.
+ExpERT provided opportunities to design, execute, and analyze results of field experiments; teach at the undergraduate level, complete internships; and summer workshops, a distinguished seminar series, and conferences.
+ExpERT Fellows could obtain Ph.D. degrees in Psychology and Human Development, Special Education, Education Policy/Leadership, and Teaching and Learning.

-Related IES Projects: Vanderbilt University has received an additional award to provide predoctoral interdisciplinary training opportunities in education science through the Experimental Education Research Training (ExpERT) program.
-More information the second predoctoral training award can be found at: http://ies.ed.gov/ncer/projects/results.asp?ProgID=16&NameID=24.
+Related IES Projects: In 2008, Vanderbilt University received an additional award (R305B080025) to provide predoctoral interdisciplinary training opportunities in education science through the Experimental Education Research Training (ExpERT) program.

-Berends, M., Watral, C., Teasley, B., & Nicotera, A. (in press).
+Berends, M., Watral, C., Teasley, B., & Nicotera, A. (2006).
 Charter school effects on achievement: Where we are and where we are going.
 In M. Berends (Ed.), Charter Schools: Their Growth and Outcomes.
 Mahwah, NJ: Erlbaum.

 Calvert, S. L., Rideout, V. J., Woolard, J. L., Barr, R. F., & Strouse, G. S. (2005).
 Age, ethnicity, and socioeconomic patterns in early computer use: A national survey.
 American Behavioral Scientist, 48, 590–607.